Access to Drinking Water

-Calculate number of households using "basic drinking water services" by counting the number of households that access water from safe sources (in all seasons, all days) and the collection time is not more than 30 minutes for a roundtrip including queuing.
+To calculate the number of households that use "basic drinking water services", count the number of households that access water from safe sources (in all seasons, all days) and the collection time is not more than 30 minutes for a roundtrip including queuing.

-To calculate the indicator's value in percentages, divide the number of households using "basic drinking water services" by the total number of surveyed households and multiply the result by 100 to convert it to a percentage.
+To calculate the indicator's value in percentages, divide the number of households that use "basic drinking water services" by the total number of surveyed households.
+Multiply the result by 100 to convert it to a percentage.

 1) This indicator is just one of several Sustainable Development Goals (SDG) indicators focusing on households' use of drinking water services.
 Their complete list includes:

 - % of population using safely managed drinking water services (drinking water from an improved water source which is located on premises, available when needed and free of faecal and priority contamination) - this indicator is recommended by the European Commission's DEVCO

 - % of population using basic drinking water services (drinking water from an improved source provided collection time is not more than 30 minutes for a roundtrip including queuing)